Wits celebrates its rated researchers

 - Three Wits researchers received B-ratings, denoting they are internationally acclaimed

-- 22 Wits researchers received C-rating, indicating they are established researchers
+- 24 Wits researchers received C-ratings, indicating they are established researchers

-Read the full list of names of NRF-rated Wits researchers.
+Here is the complete list of names of NRF-rated Wits researchers awarded at the ceremony

 The Innovation Excellence Award acknowledges a researcher whose work has impact in that it changes a field of research and becomes a commercial innovation.
 Professor Luke Chimuka in the School of Chemistry received this award for a method he developed to produce an extract from the Moringa plant through pressurised hot water extraction.
 The result was the production of sophisticated food and supplement products for consumers, now sold as yoghurt in Wits canteens.

 Microbiologist Professor Lynn Morris and Paleoanthropologist, Professor Lee Berger were recognised for being the most highly cited scholars in the world.
 Highly Cited Researchers is an annual list compiled by Clarivate Analytics that recognises leading researchers in the sciences and social sciences globally.

 The most highly cited researchers per faculty were: